ML-Glimpse/Backend/README.md

 - If user has avg_embedding (has liked photos), uses FAISS index to find top-K similar photos
 - Similarity is calculated using inner product (cosine similarity on normalized embeddings)
 - New users without preferences receive random photo recommendations
+- Automatically excludes photos the user has already swiped (both liked and disliked)
+- Returns "all_photos_swiped" if user has swiped on all available photos
 - Number of recommendations controlled by `FAISS_RECOMMENDATIONS_COUNT` env variable (default: 10)
 - See `app/services/photo_service.py:48`